Systemic Examination

 Types of Apical Impulse

-Tapping - MS
+Tapping - MSHeaving - AS

 Hyperdynamic - MR